 One of the hardest decisions to make can be the one to put a loved one in a nursing home, but sometimes we have to make the choice.
 If our ability to adequately meet the needs of the person we love is diminished, we may need help.
 However, if you find out that the staff or volunteers of a nursing home have been abusing the person you care about, you need to know where to turn.

-At the SMA Law Group, we find it horrendous that anyone would abuse the most vulnerable group in our society.
+At SMT Legal, we find it horrendous that anyone would abuse the most vulnerable group in our society.
 That is why we will work to secure the compensation you need to make the situation right.
-When you need a Butler County nursing home abuse attorney, we are standing by.
+When you need a nursing home abuse lawyer, we are standing by.

 What Can Happen In A Nursing Home